VastraEcommerce/CMS-Backend/README.md

 schedule also allows the patient to make the payment through Cash, Credit Card.
 User can generate receipts for Insurance Company and also for the patient.

+## Main features

+- Register Appointments according to the doctor working hours and available appointment schedule
+- Enabling the patient to choose their appointments time from available options eliminating the unnecessary long waiting hours
+- Preventing the overcrowding in most of clinics due to waiting for appointments long queues
+- Enabling the patients to choose their prefered payment method
+- Enabling doctors to track their patients' medical history including _their past diseases, current diseases, chronic diseases, and the medicines they take currently_. thus doctors are able to make the best decisions regarding their patients' case

 ## The systems goal is to manage the following entites:

 - Patenits